PopovEvgeniy/miniskype/readme.txt

                     Alternative Skype client by Popov Evgeniy Alekseyevich

-                             Version 0.2.3
+                             Version 0.2.6

 System requirement

-Windows 11 (23H2) or higher
+Microsoft Windows 10 (22H2) or higher
 An internet connection

 Description and usage

-This program is an alternative client for Skype communication service.
+This program is an alternative client for web version of Skype.

+Thanks

+Big thanks to author of Ghetto Skype(https://github.com/stanfieldr/ghetto-skype) for inspiration.

 License